aisha-x/THM/Rooms/Cyber Security 101/Gobuster: the basics.md

-#Gobuster: the Basics TryHackme Walkthrough
+# Gobuster: the Basics TryHackme Walkthrough

 Room URL: https://tryhackme.com/r/room/gobusterthebasics

 ---
-# 🧰 Gobuster: Tool Overview & Use Cases
+# Gobuster: Tool Overview & Use Cases

-## 🔹 1.
-Gobuster: Introduction
+## 1. Gobuster: Introduction

 Gobuster is a **command-line brute-force tool** written in Go.
 It is widely used by penetration testers for: